UCAS Code (H601/H600)

 The demand for graduates within this discipline is always high.

 Years 1 to 3 of our degrees follow a common curriculum, providing a fundamental technical knowledge and necessary analytical skills.
 Flexibility in Years 4 and 5 allow for specialisation in your chosen subject area.
-Transfer from the BEng to MEng is possible after any year.

 The BEng Honours Year 4 delivers classes in technology application areas with a measure of subject choice.
 An individual project provides opportunities for personal development, as well as demonstrating knowledge, understanding and learning abilities.
 This degree constitutes an accredited stage towards IET Chartered Engineer (CEng) status.